gitmarsh/ssh-manager-v0.2/README.md

 This is purely for learning purposes only to help better understand bash scripting and secruity practices.
 Feedback is appreciated

-The way this consists of 3 encrypted lists:
+This script consists of 3 different encrypted files/lists:

   - serverlist: Nicknames(Aliases) of the servers for easy identification